Rocky Cape to Club - 50km

 Cut off time: 1pm (50km runners)

-Leaving the Tavern, competitors will head along rocky cape road for a 4km before heading into the Rocky Cape National Park.
+Leaving the Lions Park Facility, competitors will head along Yanns Road and cross the Bass Highway at a controlled crossing then onto Rocky Cape Road for 4km before heading into the Rocky Cape National Park.
 This is the start of approximately 10km of single track trail, the track climbs up into the hills above Rock Cape before levelling out and offers some stunning coastal views.
 The course undulates its way through the hills before turning left back towards the ocean at the Anniversary Bay / Doone Falls intersection.

 Once onto the beach we head right along Anniversary Bay and continue east towards Sisters Beach enjoying the remote beauty of this area.
-A short steep climb at the end of the bay takes you up over a rocky head land before turning left towards “wet cave” and down into the seaside hamlet of Sisters Beach.
+A short steep climb at the end of the bay takes you up over a rocky head land and down into the seaside hamlet of Sisters Beach, a short section of bitumen brings you to Sisters Creek.
 Here you find and aide station and it is a great spectator viewing area for family and friends to cheer you on your journey.

 Boat Harbour will have an aide station and again is an excellent viewing point for spectators to offer their encouragement with plenty of facilities available.